Return to main Vanishing B.C. page Return to home page

 Post-1964, with the opening of the freeway through the valley and all the improvements to the Fraser Canyon highway, including the completion of the new Alexandra Bridge, we ceased to stop at the old places, the trip only taking about 6 hours or so.
 It now takes about 4 1/2 or 5 hours to reach Shuswap Lake from Vancouver.

-One of the last handful of Garbage Gobblers, a BC Centennial (1958) icon that once dotted the roadsides of the province, in front of Ashcroft Manor.
+One of the last Garbage Gobblers, photographed in 2003, a BC Centennial (1958) icon that once dotted the roadsides of the province, in front of Ashcroft Manor.
 Sensibly they have gradually been replaced with bear-proof can holders.
-Others, according to Lucien Campeau, are at Rock Creek and in the Cariboo somewhere.

 Garbage Gobbler #2, in need of historically accurate paint and new teeth, at the Birch Island rest area north Clearwater, June 2003.